 Muscle spasms are common among athletes, older and overweight people.
 Some diseases and disorders such as Multiple Sclerosis (MS) and Amyotrophic Lateral Sclerosis (ALS) can cause excruciating muscle spasms.
-Charlie horse is also muscle spasm which can cause cramps in any part of the body but mainly occurs in the legs.
+Charlie horse is a muscle spasm that can cause cramps in any part of the body but mainly occurs in the legs.

-Over the years, people used traditional prescriptions to treat the disease until medical cannabis was discovered and legalized and used as an alternative prescription.
+Over the years, people used traditional prescriptions to treat the disease but have recently begun adding medical cannabis as additional support for their treatment.

 Cannabis is a natural drug that has become popular and effective in treating several diseases.
 Because of that, some countries and states have legalized marijuana for medical use.

 There are several causes of muscle spasms; here are some of the most common causes:

 - Dehydration: When the body is not adequately hydrated, the level of minerals in the muscles changes, and as a result, you are likely to experience muscle cramps.